Trogir is small and friendly town in Croatia

 Connection with Split

 BUS No 37 runs every 30 minutes from Trogir to Split.
-It is 30 km distance betwen those cities.
+It is a 30 km distance between those cities.

 The wider surroundings of Trogir (Trogir-Seget-Ciovo Riviera) is characterized by lavish green vegetation, numerous islands and islets, rocky and pebble beaches.
-Apart from the high quality accommodation - hotels, boarding houses, apartments, campsites, delicious domestic food, fish dishes in particular, the sports and recreation offer includes many opportunities - tennis, boccia, bowling, jogging, surfing school, diving.
-Entertainment includes lively fishermen's nights and folklore show but also classical music concerts in special scenic sets of the town.
-ACI Marina Trogir has 200 berths in the sea and 80 places on the land.
-TROGIR, a town and harbour on the coastal strip of the Kastela Gulf, 27 km west of Split.
+Apart from the high-quality accommodation - hotels, boarding houses, apartments, campsites, delicious domestic food, fish dishes in particular, the sports and recreation offer includes many opportunities - tennis, boccia, bowling, jogging, surfing school, diving.
+Entertainment includes lively fishermen's nights and folklore shows but also classical music concerts in special scenic sets of the town.
+Marina Baotic, nearby Trogir has 480 berths in the sea and 200 places on the land.
+TROGIR, a town, and harbour on the coastal strip of the Kastela Gulf, 27 km west of Split.

 What to see?